SanctityEnergy/Transactive-Power-Challenge/README.md

 # Transactive Energy Challenge
 CL+B Fest Challenge

-**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the [Transactive Energy Challenge](https://mitmedialab.github.io/SLIC) with a high level design concept and rapid prototype project:**
+**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the [Transactive Energy Challenge](https://sanctityenergy.github.io/TransactiveEnergyChallenge/) with a high level design concept and rapid prototype project:**

 ## Conceptual Design

-Develop a conceptual design and rapid prototype demonstrating how individuals can use blockchain technology to generate, use and control their own digital identities.
+Develop a conceptual design and rapid prototype demonstrating how individuals/companies can use blockchain technology for energy distribution and trading on a transactive grid.

-The conceptual design should include an outline or sketch of a realistic approach to deployment and stable operation of the identity system, including a:
+The conceptual design should include an outline or sketch of a realistic approach to deployment and stable operation of the energy system, including a:
 * Business model;
 * Legal framework; and
 * Technology architecture

 ## Rapid Prototype

-The rapid prototype should demonstrate how the identity system enables an individual to execute digital signatures or provide other authorizations necessary for conducting one or more legally valid and enforceable transactions, such as:
+The rapid prototype should demonstrate how the energy system enables individuals/companies to facilitate legally valid trading and distribution of electricity across regions, such as:

-* Signing and enforcing contracts and other legal instruments;
+* Transfering energy between parties within a micro-grid;
-* Registering and holding trademarks or copyrights;
+* Sending and receiving electricity across regional operators;
-* Sending and receiving binding legal notices; and
+* Intregrating renewable energy resources to a decentralized grid; and
-* Standing as a candidate or voting in local elections
+* Securitize transactions among users and owners on a grid

 # Team Participation